 Large projects or higher risk activities may have additional insurance requirements and the Risk Management staff should be consulted by contacting Eric Shinnick (email@example.com).

 The buying organization should indicate when an item ordered or service provided has been received or delivered when using Purchase Orders.
 The buying organization does this by entering a Receiver using SLU Portal, at the time the product was received and verified as accurate or the service provided satisfactorily.
 The Business Office is unable to pay an invoice for a product or service under a Purchase Order until the receiver is completed.
 Receivers do not need to be entered for Blanket Purchase Orders.

 Instructions are printed on Purchase Orders to mail invoices directly to the Business Office except for Facilities Operations, Dining Services, the Bookstore, Athletics, and the Warehouse.
 For these departments the Purchase Order instructs vendors to mail invoices to their department directly.
 See Appendix F and G for these buying organizations’ sourcing procedures.

 Invoices for Blanket Purchase Orders should always be sent directly to the buying organization.
-When the goods have been received or services provided, the buying organization should sign the invoice and send it to the Business Office with the Blanket Purchase Order number written on it.
+When the goods have been received or services provided, the buying organization should email the invoice to the Business Office with the Blanket Purchase Order number.
 This will act as an approval for payment and payment will be issued by Accounts Payable.

 Department Purchasing Cards are available to departments to purchase from retail vendors and are to be used for purchasing goods and services less than $5,000 per transaction.
 Splitting a single purchase into several smaller transactions for the purpose of purchasing an item in excess of $5,000 is prohibited.
 The Department Purchasing Card Procedure is available in Appendix E.